 If you’re using automated emails, check the rules that trigger each step in the program.
 If any of them rely on open rates, consider what you’re trying to measure and which of the alternative metrics - clicks, unsubscribes or conversions - could work instead.
 If you don’t have chance to do this before the change comes into effect, your automations will continue to work - but Apple Mail users who don’t engage with your content may receive unwanted messages, which increases the risk that they’ll unsubscribe.

 Revisit your email templates and imagine how readers will engage with them.
-If you’re using clicks as a primary measure, make sure the language and positioning of your calls to action is clear and inviting; if you’re using conversions to analyse impact, make sure you’ve identified your target events or other goals before you start building a new campaign.
+If you’re using clicks as a primary measure, make sure the language and positioning of your calls to action is clear and inviting; if you’re using conversions to analyze impact, make sure you’ve identified your target events or other goals before you start building a new campaign.
 Here’s some great advice on calls to action (CTAs) and goal setting from our friends at Supercool.

 The good news